skip to main content

 • Cluttered navigation menus

-Amazon Prime Video enters the NASCAR scene this year with exclusive rights to five Cup Series races and early-season practices and qualifiers.
+Amazon Prime Video has exclusive rights to five NASCAR Cup Series races and early-season practices and qualifiers.
 Fans get a fresh way to experience stock car racing on Prime Video.
 But the familiar voices of Dale Earnhardt Jr., Adam Alexander, and Steve Letarte will still grace the broadcast booth.

 If NASCAR on Prime Video is anything like its Thursday Night Football and NWSL coverage, we’re in for a treat.
 I expect crisp video quality and sleek graphics that’ll elevate the action.
 While it’s a bit of a downer that we need another service to watch NASCAR, Amazon Prime’s added perks beyond TV make it a compelling option.